aimee-mcneil-melville/ToDo-Full-Stack/packages/react-redux-stories/README.md

     <summary>More about adding images</summary>

   Here's an opportunity to practice everything in the previous user story.
 We'll need to:
-    - create a new action creator in `actions/index.js`
+    - create a new action creator in `actions/index.ts`
-    - create a new reducer in `reducers/images.js`
+    - create a new reducer in `reducers/images.ts`
-    - add the reducer to the `combineReducers` call in `reducers/index.js`
+    - add the reducer to the `combineReducers` call in `reducers/index.ts`
     - create `<Images>` and `<Image>` components
-    - create an `<ImageContainer>` container
     - create an `<AddImage>` component to enter the URL
   </details>